- Home /

 Here are some supplies that we recommend:

 Step 4: Water StorageWithout clean water, you'll only last for a few days.
-Since you live in Utah, you can't readily depend on streams, rivers or lakes.
+For your location, you can't readily depend on streams, rivers or lakes.
 For that reason, you need to plan ahead with barrels and containers of water storage.

 It's recommended that you have at least ½ gallon of drinking water per person per day for emergencies.
 Federal Emergency Management Agency recommendation.
 Ideally, you'd also have water for cleaning and cooking.